GetStream/pusher-chatkit-migration/README.md

 # Product Differences

+* Stream powers chat and feeds for over 500 million end users.
+We believe in building products to last and you can feel confident relying on our APIs.
+On enterprise deals we also have a code escrow clause in place to ensure you never end up in a situation like we're seeing right now with Pusher.
-* API uptime, Stream's API has near 100% uptime.
+* [API uptime](http://status.getstream.io/), Stream's API has near 100% uptime.
 On enterprise plans we offer a 99.999% uptime SLA
-* Stream powers chat and feeds for over 500 million end users.
-We believe in building products to last and you can feel confident relying on our APIs
+* Reactions, Threads and Rich URL previews are supported out of the box
+* Unread counts are available at a per channel as well as per member level